Lukhausen/Lepus/typst/supercharged-dhbw/chapters/background.typ

 Given these resource constraints and budget limitations, we prioritized experimental breadth over replicated trials and exhaustive prompt testing, though we acknowledge that averaging across multiple runs would enhance statistical robustness.
 Our findings align with official ARC-AGI-2-Benchmark metrics, which report 0% performance for GPT-4o @arcprize_leaderboard. @marschhausen_lepus_benchmark.
 While this suggests that prompt-based solutions may be insufficient for ARC-AGI-2 tasks, more sophisticated prompting strategies cannot be entirely ruled out without comprehensive evaluation.

-Our computational efficiency analysis identified tokenization overhead as a significant contributor to processing costs, with raw JSON string representations resulting in inefficient token utilization—nearly every character requiring individual tokenization.
+Our computational efficiency analysis identified tokenization overhead as a significant contributor to processing costs, with raw JSON string representations resulting in inefficient token utilization, nearly every character requiring individual tokenization.

 #figure(
  image("../assets/screenshots/excessive-tokenisation-example.png", width: 60%),